 Look around you right now.
 Take a look outside the window.
 Does everything really look that grey and dismal?
 Sometimes the look works.
 For example a nostalgic vintage summer evening look.
 But it doesn't need to be used all the time.

 The world is an amazing place.
 Particularly the natural one.
 Colours are all around us, from the skies through to the plants, and even the way people dress.
 Yet from the look of a lot of grading that takes place, it seems filmmakers often inhabit a world where the most vibrant colour is 'hint of beige'.

 I recently skipped through the Vimeo Staff Picks, and when it came to live action video, with only very few examples, pretty much every film had the flat and grey look.
 I guess some people would call it the 'vintage' look, in an effort to mimic vintage film.
 Or even "dramatic".

-It seems that strong vibrant colours have become associated with either the video look, or more damning, those overly saturated demos that you see in television sales departments.
+It seems that strong vibrant colours have now become associated with either the video look, or more damningly, those overly saturated demos that you see in television sales departments.

 I understand that lighting and grading has to suit the mood.
 You wouldn't want a tense thriller to look like a childrens animation for example.
 But the world takeover by the tone of grey is becoming all encompassing, from travel videos through to, well, everything else.
 If it suits the mood, that is fine.
 But when everything starts to look exactly the same, there's a problem.

 Don't be afraid of colours.
 Embrace them.
 Allow us to see them.
-Unless you have a specific reason why something needs to look washed out and like a pastel picture, try to be a bit more creative in your grade.
-Or at least bold.
+Unless you have a specific reason why something needs to look washed out and like a faded old photograph, try to be a bit more creative in your grade.
+Or at least be bold.
 Colour is your friend, not your enemy.
-Make your grade a look, not a cliche.
+Try not to make your grade a cliche.